Building Your Emotional Maturity

 We all fall somewhere along a continuum of emotional maturity, and your spot on that continuum is not necessarily tied to your chronological age.
 It depends more on your ability to self-reflect and grow, and transform difficult experiences into wisdom and resilience.

-Here are a few of the traits that you tend to find among emotionally mature people:
+So what does emotional maturity look like in practice?
+Here are a few of the traits that emotionally mature people share:

 The first hurdle we all have to leap over on the path to emotional maturity is becoming self-aware.
 Self-awareness means recognizing the feelings you’re having internally, and being able to manage them in appropriate, emotionally-safe ways.